FranciscoSimas/k8s-with-loadbalancer/README.md

 This documentation provides a comprehensive guide for deploying multiple applications on a Kubernetes cluster using YAML configurations.
 Follow the steps carefully to ensure a successful deployment.
 For any issues or improvements, feel free to raise an issue or contribute to the repository.

 ---

+Please replace [yourdomain.com] and [your-folder] with the actual values corresponding to your domain and project directory.
+Make sure to follow the instructions in the correct order to ensure a smooth deployment process.